 Setting up a flexible, process driven, Quality Management System underpinned by robust document control tools is one way you can begin to plan, implement and measure the impact of new initiatives in the way described above.
 Adopting this kind of software early on could help you achieve many of the behavioural changes in your organisation that will drive efficiencies and continual improvement.
 This maybe a requirement of many of the ISO standards, but it's also a sensible and scalable approach to gaining and maintaining a competitive edge.

-There are many advantages to gaining an ISO certification, including:
+There are many advantages to gaining an ISO certification.
+These include:

 - Increasing customer satisfaction